-Agricultural workers represent some of the most socially and economically disadvantaged people in the U.S. According to the 2015-2016 NAWS survey results, 33% of agricultural worker families had family income levels below the national poverty guidelines.11 Farmworkers reported an average hourly wage of \$10.60.3 The survey found that 88% of agricultural workers said they were paid by the hour, 7% were paid by the piece, 4% were salaried, and 1% were paid a combination of hourly wage and piece rate.
+Agricultural workers represent some of the most socially and economically disadvantaged people in the U.S. According to the 2019-2020 NAWS survey results, 20% of agricultural worker families had family income levels below the national poverty guidelines.11 Farmworkers reported an average hourly wage of \$13.59.
+3 The survey found that 82% of agricultural workers said they were paid by the hour, 7% were paid by the piece, and 8% were salaried.
 Using piece rate as a basis for payment is common in agricultural sectors where the crop is easily weighed and measured.
 Some employers prefer this form of payment because it motivates workers to work faster during seasonal crop harvesting.12 In addition to low wages, agricultural workers rarely have access to worker's compensation, occupational rehabilitation, or disability compensation benefits.
 Because a worker's benefits are state-dependent, agricultural workers are often more challenged by the qualifications and requirements of each state.
 Farmworker Justice compiled a chart of state-specific worker's compensation coverage limitations for agricultural workers.13 In the United States and U.S. territories, 17 states do not require workers' compensation insurance for agricultural workers, 14 states require workers' compensation for all agricultural workers and the remaining 19 states require it, but provide exceptions for small employers.13 Although many agricultural workers meet income guidelines for programs such as Medicaid and the Supplemental Nutrition Assistance Program, very few are able to secure these benefits because of different state eligibility requirements and having families with mixed immigration statuses.
-Also, there are administrative barriers to medical coverage for mobile populations, and some organizations have recently focused their interest in overcoming these.^{14-16} Recent research demonstrates that portable health service programs such as Medicaid and Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), currently administered at the state level, would benefit mobile agricultural worker families.17 Some solutions suggested for solving the portability issue include a multistate Medicaid card and an interstate provider network. ©National Center for Farmworker Health, 2020 3
+Also, there are administrative barriers to medical coverage for mobile populations, and some organizations have recently focused their interest in overcoming these.
+14-16 Recent research demonstrates that portable health service programs such as Medicaid and Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), currently administered at the state level, would benefit mobile agricultural worker families.
+17 Some solutions suggested for solving the portability issue include a multistate Medicaid card and an interstate provider network.